TiagoMaiaL/from-closures-to-async-await/README.md

-# Exploring Async/Await
+# From swift closures to async/await

-A first look at how async/await works in Swift.
+This is a first look at how async/await works in Swift.
+To experiment with structured concurrency, this repository demonstrates how to refactor a closure based UIKit app to use async/await and Tasks instead.

-## About
+## About the app

 This repository contains a very simple app that fetches a profile from Github.
 It was first implemented using the callback based URLSession, then it was refactored to use the new async/await features.